Sakhma-Dyck/Sakhma-Dyck/README.md

 😈 I’m not using GitHub I'm developing someting better using Ruby on Rails

-👽 Languages and technologies: HolyC, Malbolge, INTERCAL, Brainfuck, COW, Whitespace and binary
+👽 Languages and technologies: HolyC, Malbolge, INTERCAL, Brainfuck, COW, Whitespace and binary enjoyer